truenas/documentation/content/SCALETutorials/SystemSettings/Services/ConfigRsyncServiceSCALE.md

 To configure an rsync module click **Add** or **Add Rsync Modules** on the **Services > Rsync > Rsync Module** screen.

-{{< trueimage src="/images/SCALE/22.12//ServicesRsyncCreateModule.png" alt="Rsync Module No Rsync Module" id="2: Rsync Module No Rsync Module" >}}
+{{< trueimage src="/images/SCALE/22.12//ServicesRsyncCreateModule.png" alt="Rsync Module No Rsync Module" id="Rsync Module No Rsync Module" >}}

 Click either **Add RSYNC Modules** if a remote module does not exist, or **Add** to open the **Add Rsync** screen to configure a module to use as the mode.

-{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleGeneral.png" alt="Services Add Rsync Module General Settings" id="3: Services Add Rsync Module General Settings" >}}
+{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleGeneral.png" alt="Services Add Rsync Module General Settings" id="Services Add Rsync Module General Settings" >}}

 Enter a name, and then either enter the path or use the <span class="material-icons">arrow_right</span> to the left of <span class="material-icons">folder</span>**/mnt** to browse to the pool or dataset to store received data.
 Click on the dataset or zvol name to populate the path field.